apache/griffin/griffin-doc/deploy/deploy-guide.md

 -->

 # Apache Griffin Deployment Guide
-For Griffin users, please follow the instructions below to deploy Griffin in your environment.
+For Apache Griffin users, please follow the instructions below to deploy Apache Griffin in your environment.
 Note that there are some dependencies that should be installed firstly.

 ### Prerequisites
 You need to install following items